 The focus on family systems and parallel process with parents has been an inspiration and driving force in Norman’s time with Open Sky.
 He helped create the programming for the Wellness Weekends and has facilitated these weekend intensives since the very first one in 2006.
 He takes a special pride and pleasure in helping parents understand their child’s work at Open Sky and developing the same basic skill sets of emotional regulation, assertive communication, and effective boundary holding that are so crucial in parenting.
 In addition to the Wellness Weekends, he facilitates the parent support calls, graduations, meditation instruction, and field guide training.

 Meditation has been a cornerstone of Norman’s life.
 His years of practice deeply influence his ability to work with people in crisis and to train others how to develop their confidence and emotional resilience to work with challenging populations.
 With prior study and practice in the Southeast Asian Theravada tradition beginning in 1995, Norman has been studying and training as meditation instructor in the Tibetan tradition since 2001.
-He is a certified meditation teacher with the Dharma Ocean Foundation.
+He is a certified meditation teacher.

 As part of his commitment and ongoing training in meditation, Norman spends 4-6 weeks each year in retreat along with his daily practice.
 With most of his vacation time spent in retreat, he finds it important to make time in his daily life for exercise, playing music—DJing, singing, and drumming—and getting into the outdoors just for fun.